DataBiosphere/toil/docs/index.rst

   integrated within a toil workflow as a service, with precisely defined time start and end times that fits with the flow of other jobs in the workflow.

-* Open Source: An Apache license allows unrestricted use.
+* Open Source: An Apache license allows unrestricted use, incorporation and modification.

 .. _GridEngine: http://gridscheduler.sourceforge.net/
 .. _Parasol: https://users.soe.ucsc.edu/~donnak/eng/parasol.htm